-After California and the Book, back at St Andrews, I finished off the ctenophore stories.
+After California and the Book, back at St Andrews, I had to finish off the ctenophore stories.
 By that time, I had made a conscious decision to concentrate on all aspects of the compound eye, because the retina offered so many problems of optics, transduction, transmission of information, and control of behaviour, while the neuron anatomy of the optic lobes looked as if it might lead to an understanding of how eyes see.
-At the time, I was not thinking of training bees.

 These early efforts defined my interests and way to progress in understanding the nervous basis of behaviour.
 The path forward was never defined beforehand because the discovery could not be predicted.
 A promising area of study was found, largely by chance; an arena for the effort was explored e.g., a little known group like the medusae, or whatever could be found in a marine laboratory.
-The literature was surveyed widely, guidance in techniques was found, partly by chance, and novel equipment designed and built.
-I tried to use modern techniques on simple invertebrate nervous systems, but the initial discovery was always unexpected and hit upon by chance.
-The trick was to know the literature, be continually alert, see something of interest, adopt it as one's own, then to travel, either mentally or physically, to the heart of the problem, and adapt oneself to solving it, mainly by thinking.
-To succeed, one must think all the time.
-Later, mentioning only the highlights, this method was applied to the attenuation of light guides in insect retina, the basic mechanism of range measurement and piloting by the flying bee, and the use of trained bees to analyse the mechanism of recognition of place and colour.
+The literature was surveyed widely, guidance in techniques was found, partly by chance, and equipment built.
+I tried to use modern techniques on simple invertebrate nervous systems, but the discovery was always unexpected and hit upon by chance.
+The trick was to be continually alert, see something of interest, adopt it as one's own, then to travel, either mentally or physically, to the heart of the problem, and adapt oneself to solving it, mainly by thinking.
+Later, this was applied to the attenuation of light guides in insect retina, the basic mechanism of range measurement and piloting by the flying bee, and the use of trained bees to analyse the mechanism of recognition of place.